OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/jira/oh-jira-0181.md

 There can be three cases in which such an issue can occur:
 **Case 1:** The configuration is not made for the 'Sub Task Parent' link type in Relationship configuration of corresponding mapping.
 **Case 2:** The configuration is made for the 'Sub Task Parent' link type in Relationship configuration of corresponding mapping, but for the entity in source system, the link was not added.
-**Case 3:** While creating an entity of Sub-Task type, there is not even one parent entity that is recognized by {{SITENAME}} found in the target Jira system.
-This parent entity will be known to {{SITENAME}} only if this entity has been polled or created through some integration in {{SITENAME}}.
+**Case 3:** While creating an entity of Sub-Task type, there is not even one parent entity that is recognized by <code class="expression">space.vars.SITENAME</code> found in the target Jira system.
+This parent entity will be known to <code class="expression">space.vars.SITENAME</code> only if this entity has been polled or created through some integration in <code class="expression">space.vars.SITENAME</code>.

 For solving this issue refer to **Solution 1** in the Solution section.